Frequently Asked Questions:

 Can I smoke my cigarette, cigar or vape in the parking lot?

-We ask that all customers and staff respect our no smoking policy, including all areas of the property.
+We ask that all customers respect our no smoking policy, including all areas of the property.
 While the policy was made in part for the protection and comfort of people, it is especially critical to the health of our plants.
 Tobacco and nicotine both have the potential to cause serious damage to plants, including the deadly Tobacco Mosaic Virus.
-We ask that everyone respects the need for us to protect our product, and if you have recently smoked, please avoid excessive touching of plants.
+We ask that everyone respects the need for us to protect our product, and if you have recently smoked, please avoid excessive touching of plants (especially petunias and tomatoes).
 This may seem extreme, but we once lost thousands of petunias to this virus, so it's no joke!
 We thank you for your understanding and compliance with this necessary Painters policy.